 ("caught on film" sounds like a thing of the past, but that's how I learned, on a 4x5 with bellows!)

-Above you will see my family; my husband Lucas, son Gavin and daughter Aliah.
+Above you will see my family; my husband Lucas, son Gavin, daughter Aliah and our new addition, Payton.
 Lucas and I have known one another our whole lives.
 Our moms have been friends since they were 12!
 I used to spy on him playing baseball with my brother in our backyard when we were kids!
 Who would have thought some day we'd be husband and wife?
 Lucas and I started dating in 2005 and got married in 2012.
-With love we welcomed our son in 2014 and our daughter in 2016.
+With love we welcomed our son in 2014 and our daughter Aliah in 2016 and our daughter Payton in 2021.
 To say that I am blessed would be an understatement.
 I am living the life I never thought was possible but always dreamed I would live.
-Like any family we have our challenges; after all we do have 2 kids!
+Like any family we have our challenges; after all we do have 3 kids!
 Which is why I have an understanding and appreciation for families.
 Having a family isn't always sunshine and roses but when you have a positive mind set anything is possible.
 I can't say enough how blessed I am to get to do what I love for a living.
 Thank you to everyone that makes it possible!

 Please take a few moments and read this letter that was sent to a photographer from one of her clients.